You are entitled to know whether the University of Liverpool:

 - The types of documentation required.

-The Information Commissioner's Office produce guidance on how to request your personal information.
+The Information Commissioner's Office produce guidance on how to request your personal information from a public authority.

 Will I get all of my data?